Council of Europe Human Rights Law

 The Committee of independent experts makes recommendations and can suggest improvements in order to strengthen, if necessary, the protection of persons visited from torture and from inhuman or degrading treatment or punishment.
 The Committee has undertaken a number of visits to the UK, two of which focused solely on Northern Ireland.

-- ECRML European Charter for Regional or Minority Languages (1992) Ratified in 2001
+- European Charter for Regional or Minority Languages (ECRML) 1992

 The European Charter for Regional or Minority Languages aims to protect and promote regional and minority languages as a threatened aspect of Europe’s cultural heritage.
 It also seeks to enable speakers of a regional or minority language to use their language in private and public life.
 The Charter covers Cornish, Irish, Manx Gaelic, Scots, Scottish-Gaelic, Ulster Scots and Welsh with respect to the UK.
 Specific duties apply to the NICS regarding its obligations to respect, protect and facilitate the use of these languages across different areas in ensuring compliance with the Charter.